vshenoyTT/perf-sheet-tool/README.md

 The tool is deployed and available for use <a href="https://perfsheet.streamlit.app" target="_blank">here</a>.

 To run locally, install the requirements from requirements.txt with the command 'pip install -r /path/to/requirements.txt'.
 Then, within the directory, run the command 'streamlit run streamlit_app.py'.
-The tool will open up on a local host port.
+The web tool will open up on a local host port.